 - Bronchopleural fistula

 - Cardiac involvement (endocarditis or pericarditis)

 We list the most important complications.
 The selection is not exhaustive.

 General preventative measures

-- Educate caregivers and patients about and .
+- Educate caregivers and patients about hand hygiene and respiratory hygiene.

 - Encourage breastfeeding.